Vlad-Shcherbina/icfpc2020-tbd/README.md

 ### Data directories

- * `data/`: For stuff like examples from the problem statement.
+ * `data/`: For stuff made by humans for computers.
+   Like examples from the problem statement that you want to use in tests.
    Everything here is under version control.
    Maybe don't commit tons of generated files here without a good reason.
- * `outputs/`: For logs, images rendered by visualizers, etc.
+ * `outputs/`: For stuff made by computers for humans.
+   Like logs, images rendered by visualizers, etc.
-   In other word, stuff produced by machines for humans.
    Not under version control.
+ * `cache/`: For stuff made by computers for computers.
+   Like build artifact cache.
- * `cache/`: This directory is for generated files that could be helpful to have around, but should be safe to delete at any time (they should be regenerated if needed).
+   It should be safe to delete at any time (should be regenerated if needed).
    Not under version control.

-By the way, there is an utility function:
+By the way, there is an utility function for dealing with project-relative paths:
 `project_path("data/zzz")` returns absolute path to this file independently of the current directory.

 ### Poor man's continuous integration